Appeal Court Restores EFCC’s Forfeiture Order on 14 Properties Linked to Yahaya Bello - THISDAYLIVE

 Obtained via an ex parte application, the order allowed the anti-graft agency to temporarily seize 14 properties located in Lagos, Abuja, and Dubai, United Arab Emirates (UAE), suspected to be proceeds of unlawful activity.

-The court also directed the EFCC to publish the order in two national newspapers, inviting interested parties to show cause why the properties should not be permanently forfeited to the Federal Government.
+The court also directed EFCC to publish the order in two national newspapers, inviting interested parties to show cause why the properties should not be permanently forfeited to the federal government.

-Bello argued that the properties were acquired before his election as governor and therefore could not have been purchased with Kogi State funds.
+Bello argued the properties were acquired before his election as governor and, therefore, could not have been purchased with Kogi State funds.

-He invoked Section 308 of the Constitution, which grants immunity to sitting governors from civil and criminal proceedings, contending that the EFCC lacked the authority to institute any action against him while in office.
+He invoked section 308 of the constitution, which grants immunity to sitting governors from civil and criminal proceedings, contending that EFCC lacks the authority to institute any action against him while in office.

 They further argued that EFCC’s action violated an order of a Kogi State High Court restraining the agency from investigating state accounts.